Nate Schenker

+Early life

 Schenker was born on January 27, 1918, in Cleveland, Ohio.
 He attended East Technical High School there, before attending Howard College in Homewood, Alabama.
 Though he did not see action as a freshman, he played on the varsity team in 1936.
 At the school he was a "60 minute man", playing on both sides of the ball during the entire game.
 He was regarded as a potential Little All-America selection as a senior but was handicapped by a broken hand.
 He graduated from Howard in 1939 with a degree in teaching.